louiselykke/ChittyChat/README.md

     - Done!! update lamport time in clients (and server)
     - Nope! maybe vector clock - not sure how to do the with increasing/decreasing number of clients
  - Done!! need to make it possible to have several users named anon.
-  - Done! -added unique identifierchange the way the map works. or add an unique identifier to the user in the message.
+  - Done! (added unique identifier) Change the way the map works. or add an unique identifier to the user in the message.
     - Nope!
 This will probably need a different implimentation of the streams. suggested flow of streams
         - rpc publish(User) retruns (sream message)